William Cronon's Students

 Shannon Z. Petersen

-Law Firm of Sheppard Mullin Richter & Hampton LLP / Partner
+Partner at the law firm of Sheppard Mullin Richter & Hampton LLP

 Phone: (858) 449-2978

-Dissertation: "The Modern Ark: A History of the Endangered Species Act," University of Wisconsin-Madison (published as Acting for Endangered Species: The Statutory Ark, University Press of Kansas, 2002).
+Dissertation: "The Modern Ark: A History of the Endangered Species Act," University of Wisconsin-Madison, 2000 (published as Acting for Endangered Species: The Statutory Ark, University Press of Kansas, 2002).

-Current Projects: working fulltime as a business trial litigator, primarily defending financial institutions and insurance companies against class actions.
+Current Projects: Working fulltime as a business trial litigator, primarily in complex commercial litigation and consumer class actions cases.

 Centers for Disease Control (CDC) Experience Fellow 2007-08; Johns Hopkins MPH degree candidate to graduate 2009; Medical Student, UW-Madison to graduate 2010